Last updated on December 4th, 2017 at 12:43 pm

-While that may be true, you should definitely make sure your car windows and mirrors are completely clear before driving – even if you’re only going around the block.
+Still, you should definitely make sure your car windows and mirrors are completely clear before driving – even if you’re only going around the block.
 Whether you choose to idle your car for a few minutes to warm it up, scrape off your windows or do a combination of both is up to you.

 The bottom line: choose safety first.